 The True Cost of a Speeding Ticket

-From our POV, the actual cost of the ticket should not be the real hang up.
-The far larger consideration is that your insurance costs will rise.
-Young people already pay the highest insurance rates in a society, so a ticket or two can really jack up the monthly amount taken out of your bank account.
-It’s these costs that add up far faster than the $200 slap on the wrist.
+The actual cost of the ticket should not be your primary concern.
+The far greater consideration is that your insurance costs will rise.
+Young people already pay the highest insurance rates, so a ticket or two can really jack up the monthly amount taken out of your bank account.
+It’s these costs that add up faster than a $200 slap on the wrist for a traffic infraction.

 It’s Not the Fine, It’s the Insurance Hit

-The hit to your insurance is also the reason why you should almost never take a plea deal when you fight a ticket.
-Just for showing up in court the judge will almost assuredly offer you 50% off of the ticket if you plead guilty and save the court a bunch of time and energy (our courts are generally so backed up that this is considered a good deal for them).
+The hit to your insurance is also why you should rarely take a plea deal when you fight a ticket.
+Just for showing up in court, the judge will likely offer you 50% off the ticket if you plead guilty and save the court time and energy.
+(Our courts are generally so backed up that this is considered a good deal for them.)
 Don’t take this offer.
-While you may pay as little as $30 or $40 upfront it will likely still affect your insurance.
-The cop, judge, and prosecutor may try to intimidate you, but don’t worry, you’re only fighting a small traffic ticket, it’s nothing criminal – it’s just a numbers game to fill government coffers, and a plea deal will almost assuredly affect your insurance no matter what the powers that be tell you.
+While you may pay as little as $30 or $40 upfront, it will likely still affect your insurance.
+The cop, judge, and prosecutor may try to pressure you to take a plea deal, but stand your ground and fight it.
+A plea deal will still impact the amount of insurance you pay.

-I should also note that I personally got tagged once by a red light traffic camera.
-In this instance I opted to pay the fine instead of taking the time to go down to court and plead my case.
-The reasoning behind this was that red light traffic camera infractions cannot be held against you on your insurance since no one can prove it was you driving (the camera catches your car and sends the bill to whomever it was registered to).
-Fighting a red light camera ticket is a lot more difficult and the juice just isn’t worth the squeeze to me in terms of cost/benefit analysis.
-I think most people are probably better off paying the fine and moving on in this case since your insurance company won’t get involved and your true costs stay pretty low (exactly the thinking the government wants to encourage).
+If you are tagged by a red light traffic camera, just pay the fine instead of going to court and pleading your case.
+The reasoning behind this is that red light traffic camera infractions can’t be held against you by your insurance provider since no one can prove it was you driving.
+(The camera catches your car and sends the bill to whomever it was registered to.)
+Fighting a red light camera ticket is a lot more difficult, and it’s not worth it in terms of the cost versus the benefit.
+Most people are probably better off paying the fine and moving on in this case since your insurance company won’t be involved, and your rates should remain the same.

 Fighting the Traffic Ticket

-So you got a ticket for going 10% over the speed limit and the officer was not empathetic to your case.
+So you got a ticket for going 10% over the speed limit, and the officer was not empathetic to your case.
 What are your best options if you want to dispute it?
-Here is what I learned after reading several Canadian-specific resources.
-Some of the rules do differ slightly from province to province but the broad process is applicable everywhere.
+Here are some possible strategies.
+Some of the rules do differ slightly from province to province, but the broad process is generally applicable everywhere.

-Step 1: You’ll win some of the time just by showing up.
+Step 1: You’ll win some of the time just by showing up in court.

-When you make the decision to take a day off of work and go down to the court there is a decent chance the cop that gave you the ticket won’t be able to make it for a variety of reasons (sick, vacation, got tied up earlier in the morning with something else).
+When you decide to take a day off of work and go down to the court, there is a decent chance the police officer who issued you the traffic ticket won’t be able to make it for a variety of reasons (sick, vacation, got tied up with something else, etc.).
 As long as your offence wasn’t serious, this is almost always an automatic win.

 Step 2: Immediately request disclosure.

-After filing for a court date (details usually on the ticket) you’ll receive a letter telling you when your court date is.
-At this point (ASAP – do not procrastinate this step or you give the court some leverage) file for disclosure.
-This means that cop’s notes will have to be presented to you in advance of the hearing.
-I can say from personal experience that some law enforcement officers take excellent notes.
-A large number (I might even say a slim majority if I had to guess) take brutal notes.
-This is especially true percentage-wise if they are a young male officer – thanks to our public education system.
+After filing for a court date (the details usually will be on the ticket to do that), you’ll receive a letter telling you when your court date is.
+At this point (do not procrastinate this step, or you give the court some leverage - do it ASAP), file for disclosure.
+This means that cop’s notes will have to be presented to you before the hearing.
+Some law enforcement officers take excellent notes.
+Others don’t.

-If an officer’s notes are inconsistent as to where the infraction was, what you were charged with, specifics about your car, or several other details, this might be enough to win the case all by itself.
-Worst case scenario, you still need to know what evidence there is against you in order to fight the charge.
+If an officer’s notes are inconsistent as to where the infraction was, what you were charged with, specifics about your car, or several other details, these ommissions or errors might be enough to win the case.
+Worst case scenario, you still need to know what evidence there is against you to fight the charge.

-If your ticket was given with a radar gun (as mine was) ask for a copy of the calibration records to be disclosed as well.
-Sometimes you can get lucky and the calibration will render the whole case invalid.
+If your ticket was given with a radar gun, ask for a copy of the calibration records to be disclosed as well.
+Sometimes you can get lucky, and the calibration will invalidate the whole case.

 Step 3: Keep track of your calendar.

-The Canadian Charter of Rights and Freedoms Secion 11 (b) states that (paraphrasing) you have the right to a fair and speedy trial.
-Basically, if your court date is over a year away from your offence, you can make the case that the courts should throw out the case on 11(b) alone.
-If you have done anything to postpone the case for your benefit this won’t work though, it has to be through no fault of your own.
-Some people advocate several delay strategies for the express purpose of claiming this law.
-I’m not sure I’d be that brave.
+The Canadian Charter of Rights and Freedoms Section 11 (b) states that (paraphrasing) you have the right to a fair and speedy trial.
+Basically, if your court date is over a year from the date of your offence, you can make the case that the courts should throw out the case on 11(b) alone.
+If you have done anything to postpone the case for your benefit, this won’t work.
+It has to be through no fault of your own.
+Still, some people advocate several delay strategies for the express purpose of claiming this law.

-If your court is being prompt and your officer had impeccable note-taking skills, then you might want to cash in your chips.
-If you had a more serious charge you might want to hire a lawyer, but then this article doesn’t really apply to you.
-Often the prosecutor will cut the ticket in half to get a guilty a plea.
-At least this gives you some value for the time you spent so far, but the point of keeping your insurance down will likely be null and void.
+If your court date is prompt and your officer had impeccable note-taking skills, then you might want to pay the fine.
+If you had a more serious charge, you might want to hire a lawyer.
+This article doesn’t really apply to serious offences.

-Common Mistakes to Avoid When Fighting Speeding Tickets in Court
+Avoid These Common Mistakes When Fighting Speeding Tickets in Court

-There are numerous professionals that will jockey for your money with promises to get you out of your ticket.
+There are numerous professionals who will promise you that they can get you out of your ticket.
 The truth is that most of these people will simply advise you to take the plea deal they “get you” (that would have been offered anyway) and hope that the officer doesn’t show up.

-If you have a case or don’t see the officer in the room for the start of the court session don’t take a plea no matter what intimidation tactics are used.
-Remember, the worst case scenario here is that they’re going to make you pay the ticket that you already have.
+If you have a case or don’t see the officer in the room for the start of the court session, don’t take a plea deal.
+Remember, the worst-case scenario here is that they will make you pay the ticket you already have.

-If you plead “guilty with an explanation” that is still a guilty plea and will affect your insurance.
-“Not guilty” is what you want to leave with.
+If you plead “guilty with an explanation,” that is still a guilty plea and will affect your insurance.
+“Not guilty” is the goal, and you’ll see how it plays out.